zelan-eroz/unit-4/readme.md

 ### <a id="criteria"></a>Criteria for Success
 1. <a style="color:orange" href="#prob1">The web application is a social network where users are able to post about topics and categorize them into “Advice”, “Emotional Support”, “Report”, and “Fluff”</a>
-2. <a style="color: orange" href="#prob1"> The solution should enable users to post, comment on posts, and like posts.</a>
+2. <a style="color: orange" href="#prob1"> The solution should enable users to comment on posts to allow interaction.</a>
+3. <a style="color: orange" href="#prob1"> The solution should allow users to like posts</a>
-3. <a style="color:#eb349b" href="#prob2">The solution is a web application and it should show general information about pet care into certain categories: “Health”, “Breeds”, “Grooming”, and “Training”.</a>
+4. <a style="color:#eb349b" href="#prob2">The solution is a web application and it should show general information about pet care into certain categories: “Health”, “Breeds”, “Grooming”, and “Training”.</a>
-4. <a style="color: #c74e1a" href="#prob3">The web app should show a directory of pet shelters.
+5. <a style="color: #c74e1a" href="#prob3">The web app should show a directory of pet shelters.
 This directory involves the shelter’s name, address, telephone number, email, and contact person.</a>
-5. <a style="color: #6817a6" href="#prob4">The web application enables users to bookmark posts and have these bookmarks saved in one page.</a>
+6. <a style="color: #6817a6" href="#prob4">The web application enables users to bookmark posts and have these bookmarks saved in one page.</a>
-6. <a href="#prob2" style="color:#eb349b">The web app allows users to view posts according to the flair(category) the post is in.</a>

 **Evidence**
 ![](evn3.png)